mathHeadInClouds/siberia/README.md

 ### implementation

-rest of the readme refers to slightly outdated version (work in currect progress (July 2020))
+rest of the readme refers to slightly outdated version (work in current progress (July 2020))

 For our example data structure,